Oslandia/SFCGAL_CI/website/docs/development.md

 - Update the file NEWS in the master branch.
 - Change the version number in the root CMakeLists.txt in the master branch.
-- Release from GitHub (GitHub will create the tag for you).
+- Release from Gitlab (Gitlab will create the tag for you).
 - Update links to the new version in the gh-pages branch.

 ## Bindings